-A high degree of legal certainty on these activities is achieved through obtaining legal opinions as to the enforceability of the Rulebook in all relevant jurisdictions (see Key Consideration 5 and Principle 16), performing due diligence, reviewing applicable legislation and procuring local legal advice.
+A high degree of legal certainty on these activities is achieved through obtaining legal opinions as to the enforceability of the LCH rules in all relevant jurisdictions (see Key Consideration 5 and Principle 16), performing due diligence, reviewing applicable legislation and procuring local legal advice.

+The LCH rules are comprised of the LCH Rulebook, the Sponsored Clearing Rulebook and the LCH FCM Rulebook (altogether "the Rulebook").
 The LCH Rulebook and the Sponsored Clearing Rulebook are governed by the laws of England and Wales and the LCH FCM Rulebook is governed by New York law.
-Each prospective clearing member must enter into a Clearing Membership Agreement with LCH; this requires the clearing member to comply with the terms of the applicable requirements of the LCH Rulebook.
+Each prospective clearing member must enter into a Clearing Membership Agreement with LCH; this requires the clearing member to comply with the terms of the applicable requirements of the Rulebook.

-In order to ensure that the LCH Rulebook is enforceable in all jurisdictions in which services are offered, LCH obtains a legal opinion for each new jurisdiction from a reputable external counsel based in that jurisdiction before clearing members are admitted.
-In to such legal opinions, LCH's counsel opine on whether i) LCH can exercise its rights under the Rulebook and ii) the Clearing Members' obligations under the Rulebooks are enforceable.
+In order to ensure that the Rulebook is enforceable in all jurisdictions in which services are offered, LCH obtains a legal opinion for each new jurisdiction from a reputable external counsel based in that jurisdiction before clearing members are admitted.
+In to such legal opinions, LCH's counsel opine on whether i) LCH can exercise its rights under the Rulebook and ii) the clearing members' obligations under the Rulebooks are enforceable.
+During the review period (1 April 2018 - 31 March 2019) four legal opinions were updated.

-The Settlement Finality Regulations contained within the LCH Rulebook set out the conditions under which the settlement obligations in respect of registered exchange-traded contracts and OTC contracts are final and irrevocable.
+The Settlement Finality Regulations contained within the Rulebook set out the conditions under which the settlement obligations in respect of registered exchange-traded contracts and OTC contracts are final and irrevocable.
 These regulations are supported by LCH's designation under the UK Financial Markets and Insolvency (Settlement Finality) Regulations 1999, which implemented Directive 98/26/EC of the European Parliament and of the Council of 19 May 1998 on settlement finality in payment and securities settlement systems (the Settlement Finality Directive).
 Please see Principle 8 for more details.